Above: The Okanongan Highlands in Eastern Washington. Photo by Tyler Yates.

 KNOW BEFORE YOU GO:

-- Proper food storage for black bear habitat is recommended
+- Proper food storage for black bear habitat is required

-- Campfires are only allowed in designated campgrounds in the Loomis SF
+- Campfires are only allowed in designated campgrounds in the Loomis State Forest

 The weather and climate across the trail corridor can vary greatly by geographic area, elevation, and season.
 The major mountain ranges of the PNT create rain shadows.
 This effect creates drier and warmer east sides, that can approach desert-like climates, and much cooler and wetter west sides that include rain forests.